 Principal

-Appendix A
+Appendix ASomething that maybe should be in each classroom???

 Restorative Practice:

 Restorative Practice in Glenbeg NS provides a focus on developing positive relationships between all members of the school community.
 It gives opportunities for pupils to take responsibility for their behaviour and learning.
 Restorative Practice is a process whereby children are given the opportunity to reflect on their behaviour and how they and others have been affected by it so as to help heal broken relationships and prevent reoccurrence.
 Where suspension occurs, the school will use restorative practice involving all parties affected to help repair the harm done.